 Although comparison sites are handy and can help you compare a multitude of offers all at once, sometimes going straight to the source is the best option.
 If you already know what airline you would like to fly with, head straight to their site to see if they have any offers or deals available.

 Occasionally, booking your accommodation and flights directly will also be cheaper than booking it as a package.
+I like to use travel guides as a resource to best find exactly where to go.
 However, it’s always best to check the comparison sites as well, just to make sure.

 It can be stressful planning a family holiday, trying to keep everyone happy, yet not spending every last penny.
 Getting away during the school break doesn’t have to mean you sacrifice your life savings, as with a little research and thorough comparison, you can find the deal of a lifetime.